peytoncordero/DRI25/command-line.md

 In this command, `ls` stands for list.
 It is a request to list the contents of your current working directory.

 The output is a list of folders and files contained by the directory.
-Usually, it might include folders such as Documents, and Desktop, and you may also see some files.
-In the case of the DHRIFT emulator, you should see `command-line-treasure-hunt` and `data`.
+Usually, it might include folders such as `Documents`, and `Desktop`, and you may also see some files.
+In the case of the emulator, you should see `command-line-treasure-hunt` and `data`.

-**Wondering what's in `data`?** Let's move to it with the following command:
+**Are you wondering what's in `data`?** Let's access the folder with the following command:

 ```console
 $ cd data
 ```

-The `cd` command stands for "change directory."
-(Make sure the "d" in "data" is not capitalized.)
+The `cd` command stands for 'change directory.'
+(Make sure the 'd' in `data` is not capitalized.)
 If the command is successful, you won't see any output.
 This is normal—often, the command line will succeed silently.

-However, there is an important change before the command prompt that indicates it worked.
-When we used `pwd` and the result was `/home/user` on DHRIFT, this is what we could see before `$`:
+However, there is an important change before the command prompt that indicates it succeeded.
+When we used `pwd` and the result was `/home/user`, this is what we could see before `$`:

 ```console
 user@:~$